Robust Estimation and Inference for High-Dimensional Panel Data Models: Extension to HD Panel Data Models with Interactive Effects

-The first condition of Assumption \ref{Ass6}.1 requires that the non-zero elements of $\bm{\beta}_{0}$ are not too small.
-The second condition of Assumption \ref{Ass6}.1 together with the first condition ensures the consistency of variable selection.
-The third condition of Assumption \ref{Ass6}.1 imposes more conditions on the diverging rate of the number of nonzero elements in $\bm{\beta}_0$, which is used to validate the compatibility condition.
-Assumption \ref{Ass6}.2 requires the matrix to be positive definite, and is standard.
+The first condition of Assumption \ref{ASSUMPTION6}.1 requires that the non-zero elements of $\pmb{\beta}_{0}$ are not too small.
+The second condition of Assumption \ref{ASSUMPTION6}.1, together with the first condition, ensures the consistency of variable selection.
+The third condition of Assumption \ref{ASSUMPTION6}.1 imposes an extra restriction on the diverging rate of the number of nonzero elements in $\pmb{\beta}_0$, which is used to validate the compatibility condition.
+Assumption \ref{ASSUMPTION6}.2 requires the matrix to be positive definite, and is standard.